ayozealvhdez/co2_and_isotopes_mcmc_fit/README.md

 ### `tests/`

 Internal tests for core functions and numerical behaviour.
-They are included for transparency and to help detect unintended fatal changes.
+They are included for transparency and to help detect unintended changes in numerical behaviour.

 Run them with: